jkni/track1-chatter/README.md

 > An `atom` is like a box that protects information from being changed in
 > an unsafe way.
 You simply pass the information into the `atom`.
+Note that
+> atoms hold a single value, but that value may be a collection, like a list,
+> vector, or map.

 Instead of having the `chat-messages` variable point to our vector of messages, we're going to have it point to the `atom` protecting the vector.